sohandillikar/SupportResistance/README.md

 </p>

 ### Step 3: Line of best fit between local minimum and maximum
 To find the line of best fit between the local minimum and maximum points, I used the `sklean.linear_model.LinearRegression` model.
-I have created a function
+I have created a function on lines 14 - 19 in the `support_resistance.py`.
 ```python
 def regression_ceof(pts):
     """